ebouJ/Instant911/README.md

       Their mobile device detects certain external factors that may be associated with a dangerous situation, such as triggers and potentially,
       perceiving areas of heightened crime.
+      This app is incomplete for now, I plan to complete it as soon as possible.